xuxiaoooo/ABAFnet/README.md

 ## 📊 Results

-Our proposed ISFARNet achieved state-of-the-art performance in depression detection.
+Our proposed ISFARNet achieved state-of-the-art performance in depression detection with multi features.
 Detailed results and comparison with other methods can be found in our paper.

 ---